Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Results

 \subsection{Countries' income level of corresponding authors and their publishing model}

-Figure \ref{fig:publishing_model_articles}(a) shows the distribution of articles categorized by publishing model and the country income level of the corresponding authors.
-Authors with affiliations in countries with a lowest income level and are eligible for the APC waiver have the highest proportion of gold OA publications.
-In contrast to this, authors from lower-middle income countries who are eligible for APC discount have the lowest percentage in gold OA publishing.
-Figure \ref{fig:publishing_model_articles}(b) presents the distribution of articles' publishing model in hybrid journals identified by Unpaywall.
+Figure \ref{fig:publishing_model_articles} shows the distribution of articles categorized by publishing model and the country income level of the corresponding authors.
+Authors with affiliations in countries with the lowest income level and who are eligible for the APC waiver have the highest proportion of gold OA publications.
+In contrast to this, authors from lower-middle-income countries who are eligible for the APC discount have the lowest percentage in gold OA publishing.